jgollub1/send_email/README.md

 # send_email

-Send out scheduled emails from your terminal.
-Clone this repository into desired location. cd to 'send_email' in terminal.
-Run the following once (makes shell script executable),
+To send out scheduled emails from your terminal, clone this repository to a desired location. cd to 'send_email' in terminal.
+To make the shell script executable, run the following once

 $ chmod +x send_mail.sh

+Next, follow the instructions in setup.txt to configure your gmail account with postfix.
 To send a regularly scheduled message, set the desired frequency in line 15 of set_schedule.sh.
 Write your desired message in email.txt.
 Then run the following,

 $ ./set_schedule.sh yourName destinationAddress